rtitmuss/torn/case/wedge/wedge.md

 ## Build Guide

-Before assembling the Wedge Case you need to have completed the [Torn PCBs](../../doc/build.md).
+Before assembling the Wedge Case you need to have assembled the [Torn PCBs](../../doc/pcb.md).
 Complete the following steps for the left and right sides of your keyboard.

 ### Step 1